bruvellu/cephalic-furrow/3-text/furrow.md

 Folding events are stochastic and happen at distinct iterations for each simulation.
 When a fold begins to form, the bending energy increases releasing a larger amount of stretching energy, which, in turn, decreases the total energy of the system over each iteration ({@fig:fold-model}d).
 The increase in bending energy coincides with a rapid deepening of the fold.
-Once the bending energy reaches a peak, we find that the fold continues to deepen more gradually but the total number of folds rarely change afterward ({@fig:fold-model}d, {!@fig:model-features}b).
+Once the bending energy reaches a peak, we find that the fold continues to deepen more gradually, but the number of folds rarely changes afterward ({@fig:fold-model}d, {!@fig:model-features}b).
 Therefore, this peak of bending energy provides an informative reference point, which we used to standardize the comparison across simulations.

 ## Bending rigidity sweep in mutant conditions